 Autofocusing And Metering Via The Viewfinder

-When shooting via the viewfinder, the focusing mechanism of the 90D is fairly comparable to the one found in the previous 80D.
-It has 45 points, and all of them are of the cross-type phase-detect variety.
-As was the case with the 80D, users who are accustomed to shooting in live view or using mirrorless choices may find the restricted dispersion of AF points across the viewfinder to be somewhat restrictive.
-There are a total of 27 points, nine of which are of the cross-type kind, when apertures of F8 and wider are used.
+When shooting via the viewfinder, the focusing mechanism of the 90D is pretty comparable to the one found in the previous 80D.
+It has 45 points, all of which are of the cross-type phase-detect variety.
+As with the 80D, users accustomed to shooting in live view or using mirrorless choices may find the restricted dispersion of AF points across the viewfinder somewhat restrictive.
+There are a total of 27 points, nine of which are cross-type, when apertures of F8 and more comprehensive are used.

-The metering system in the 90D is all new and features 220,000 pixels, which is an increase from the 80D’s 7,560 pixels.
-The most interesting thing about this camera is that it takes after Canon’s higher-end models in that it features face identification while shooting via the viewfinder.
+The metering system in the 90D is all-new and features 220,000 pixels, which is an increase from the 80D’s 7,560 pixels.
+However, the most exciting thing about this camera is that it takes after Canon’s higher-end models in that it features face identification while shooting via the viewfinder.
 Canon calls this technology EOS iTR AF.
-Face detection is a capability that has been available on certain competing cameras for quite some time.
+Face detection is a capability that has been available on specific competing cameras for quite some time.

-The ‘Spot AF’ focusing area for viewfinder photography is another feature that has been seen on higher-end Canon DSLRs in the past and has been inherited by the EOS 90D.
-It will take a fraction of a second longer to establish focus, but it ought to be more accurately consistent over time than a typical single AF point would be.
+The ‘Spot AF’ focusing area for viewfinder photography is another feature seen on higher-end Canon DSLRs in the past and inherited by the EOS 90D.
+It will take a fraction of a second longer to establish focus, but it ought to be more accurately consistent over time than a typical single AF point.

 Shooting In Bursts

 The EOS 90D is a speedy camera, even if it does not feature a burst mode that can shoot at 30 frames per second in Raw like the EOS M6 Mark II.
 If you look via the camera’s optical viewfinder, you’ll receive a frame rate of 10 fps while shooting using the autofocus mode, and you can increase that to 11 fps by locking the focus.
-You will be able to shoot at a burst rate of 7 frames per second with autofocus and the full mechanical shutter if you prefer shooting in live view.
+In addition, you can shoot at a burst rate of 7 frames per second with autofocus and the entire mechanical shutter if you prefer shooting in live View.

-The 90D is able to record Ultra High Definition 4K video at 30 frames per second (or 25 frames per second in PAL territories), although it does not handle 24 frames per second in either of its Full HD settings.
-There is not a 4K crop mode as there is on some other new Canon cameras (we’re looking at you, EOS R/RP) (though a crop mode is available to boost detail and reduce rolling shutter).
-The camera has a maximum internal recording time of 29 minutes and 59 seconds, but it can also output an uncompressed signal via HDMI with a color depth of 8 bits and a 4:2:2 color format.
+The 90D can record Ultra High Definition 4K video at 30 frames per second (or 25 frames per second in PAL territories), although it does not handle 24 frames per second in either of its Full HD settings.
+Unfortunately, there is not a 4K crop mode as there is on some other new Canon cameras (we’re looking at you, EOS R/RP) (though a crop mode is available to boost detail and reduce rolling shutter).
+The camera has a maximum internal recording time of 29 minutes and 59 seconds.
+Still, it can also output an uncompressed signal via HDMI with a color depth of 8 bits and a 4:2:2 color format.

 Mobile Raw Workflow